jjcapellan/SIXDB/README.md

-# SIDB (simple indexedDB)
+# SIXDB (simple indexedDB)

-SIDB is a basic and very easy to use library wrapper for indexedDB.
+SIXDB is a basic and very easy to use library wrapper for indexedDB.
 IndexedDB is the recommended solution for the persistent storage of large volumes of structured data in the browser.
 But, IndexedDB lacks a query language, is asynchronous and can be complex to manage.
-SIDB adds an abstraction layer over indexedDB that hides that complexity.
+SIXDB adds an abstraction layer over indexedDB that hides that complexity.

-You can learn how to use SIDB in less than 5 minuts (or maybe 6 ;)).
+You can learn how to use SIXDB in less than 5 minuts (or maybe 6 ;)).

 ## In this document ...